Half square triangles (HSTs) are used in many quilt block patterns. They expand your design options. Make your quilting dynamic with HSTs!

-This method results in a little waste, but a more accurate block size when trimming.
+This method results in a little bit of waste, but a more accurate block size.
 Not to mention easier math!

 Note: Use a rotating rotary cutting mat to make trimming easier.
 With this type of mat you can turn the block for easy access to trim each side.